jkeefe/newmark-online-investigations/README.md

 # Class 2 • Feb 3

-**Anatomy of a Facebook Investigation** You'll learn about a powerful tool we have at our disposal — The Facebook Political Ad Collector — from one of its creators, Quartz's Jeremy B. Merrill.
+**Skill building: Anatomy of a Facebook Investigation** You'll learn about a powerful tool we have at our disposal — The Facebook Political Ad Collector — from one of its creators, Quartz's Jeremy B. Merrill.
 He'll walk you through how it works and how you can use it.

 Jeremy and Quartz's Hanna Kozlowska will then talk about how the ad collector led to a huge investigation into a gold- and silver-selling scheme that cheats conservative older people out of their retirement savings.